xphyr/portunus/README.md

 Portunus was the ancient Roman god of keys, doors, livestock and ports.
 It is also a small web application that will test for connectivity to host/port combinations.

+## Building

+Portunus can be built locally, or be built inside a container image.

 # Using in openshift/k8s as a testing tool
 Deploy using the provided deploymentConfig.yaml in the k8s library.